Your borrowing power for a Dutch mortgage in 2022

 Advice from a mortgage expert

 One thing that is certainly going to impact your borrowing power is mortgage interest rates.
-When considering the current mortgage interest rates in the Netherlands, it’s all about hindsight, Henk says.
+And how much do you know about them?
+For example, do you know the difference between fixed and floating mortgage interest rates?

-When considering whether or not you want a higher or lower mortgage interest rate, Henk points out that it’s important to consider two things:
+When considering whether or not you want to opt for a fixed mortgage interest rate, it’s important to take the current mortgage interest rates into consideration.
+Henk says there are two things to note:

-Firstly, higher mortgage rates mean higher monthly costs.
-It’s worth remembering that these are tax-deductible, meaning you have a higher tax advantage.
+• Firstly, higher mortgage rates mean higher monthly costs.
+However, it’s worth remembering that these are tax-deductible, meaning you have a higher tax advantage.
+A lower interest rate means lower monthly costs, but you also deduct less from your taxes.

-Secondly, a higher mortgage interest rate also means you will have a slightly lower borrowing power.
+• Secondly, a higher mortgage interest rate also means you will have a slightly lower borrowing power, while lower interest rates will lead to more borrowing power.

 “One thing that is worth considering as an international in the Netherlands is a floating mortgage interest rate,” Henk tells us.
 But why?